 According to the American Lung Association, there are more than 30 different bacterias, viruses, and fungi that lead to pneumonia.
 When pneumonia starts to spread through your lungs, your white blood cells will attack the germs.
 The area will become inflamed.

-What are the Symptoms of Pneumonia in an Elderly Person?
+What Are the Symptoms of Pneumonia in Elderly Patients?

 Bacterial and viral pneumonia have different symptoms, and can often be confused with bronchitis or the flu.
 Bacterial pneumonia can make your temperature rise as high as 105 degrees and cause excessive sweating, a high heart rate, and heavy breathing.
 Your lips and nails may develop a blue tint from the lack of oxygen.
 Other bacterial symptoms include: